open-telemetry/oteps/text/trace/0174-http-semantic-conventions.md

 ### Error status defaults

-4xx responses are no longer create error status codes n case of `SpanKind.SERVER`.
+4xx responses are no longer create error status codes in case of `SpanKind.SERVER`.
 It seems reasonable to define the same/similar behavior for `SpanKind.CLIENT`.